lalten/EyeOfTheCrane/README.md

 # EyeOfTheCrane
-Hack a hydraulic crane to automagically align to walls for Techfest Munich 2018
+Hack a hydraulic crane to automagically align to walls.

 Winner of [Hawe](https://www.hawe.com) Track, 2nd place overall at [Techfest Munich](https://techfestmunich.com/) 2018

+For the full pitch and video of the autonomous crane, please check out our [YouTube Video](https://youtu.be/kxZJJPO-Mgc)!

 ## Idea
 **Problem**: